-The Sports Medicine Department at Tufts University delivers the highest quality (sports medicine) services to our student-athletes.
+The Department of Sports Medicine at Tufts University delivers the highest quality sports medicine services to our student-athletes.
 Our mission is to provide medical coverage to the intercollegiate athletic programs including prevention, education, evaluation, treatment, rehabilitation and administration of all athletic injuries.
-The sports medicine team is comprised of five full-time Athletic Trainers; all are nationally certified and licensed by the Massachusetts Board of Professional Licensure.
+The sports medicine team is comprised of seven full-time Athletic Trainers; all are nationally certified and licensed by the Massachusetts Board of Professional Licensure.
 The certified Athletic Trainers work under the supervision of the Tufts University team physician.
-While we recognize the student’s desire to participate in intercollegiate athletics it is our responsibility to ensure that the health and long term well-being of the student-athlete is paramount in our decision to return the student to athletics following an injury.
-The supervising physicians and NCAA Sports Medicine Handbook (http://www.ncaapublications.com/p-4203-2010-2011-sports-medicine-handbook.aspx) serve as the basis for policy decisions.
+While we recognize a student-athlete’s desire to participate in intercollegiate athletics, it is our responsibility to ensure that the health and long term well-being of the student-athlete is paramount in our decision to return the student to athletics participation following an injury.
+The supervising physicians and NCAA Sports Medicine Handbook (http://www.ncaapublications.com/p-4374-2014-15-ncaa-sports-medicine-handbook.aspx) serve as the basis for policy decisions.

-The department will provide services to any students that are members, officially on the roster, of all intercollegiate varsity teams during the competitive season.
-In addition the department will provide services to the following club teams during their official competitive season: men’s and women’s rugby and men’s and women’s ultimate frisbee.
-Students who fall outside of these guidelines will need to seek care at health service, Lawrence Memorial Hospital or from a doctor of their choice.
-In-season athletes have priority, over athletes that are out of season.
-Injuries sustained before attending Tufts and/or injuries that are not a result of participation at Tufts is not eligible for service.
+The department will provide services to any student-athlete on the official roster of a Tufts intercollegiate varsity athletic teams during the team’s competitive season.
+In addition, the department will provide services to the following club teams during their official competitive season: men’s and women’s rugby and men’s and women’s ultimate frisbee.
+Students who fall outside of these guidelines will need to seek care at Tufts Health Services, Lawrence Memorial Hospital or from a doctor of their choice.
+In-season student-athletes have priority over out-of-season student-athletes.
+Injuries sustained before attending Tufts and/or injuries which are not a result of participation at Tufts are not eligible for service.

-Sports medicine personnel will not discuss the health status of student-athletes with unauthorized parties and will maintain confidentiality at all times, except in situations of imminent danger to the student-athlete or to another person.
+Tufts Sports Medicine personnel will not discuss the health status of student-athletes with unauthorized parties and will maintain confidentiality at all times, except in situations of imminent danger to the student-athlete or to another person.
 The student-athlete must authorize the release of medical information.
-This includes speaking with the student’s parents, if the student is eighteen years of age or older.
-Sports medicine personnel must obtain the students permission to speak with his/her parents regarding their medical condition.
+This includes speaking with the student-athlete’s parents, if the student is eighteen years of age or older.
+Sports medicine personnel must obtain the student-athlete’s permission in order to speak with his/her parents regarding a medical condition.

 Hours of Operation: